Team6945/COB1-Repository/README.md

 - C11 adds switch capabilities to driver station 1 and 3 in auto, providing that the friendly switch is on that side

 - T1 is a copy of C11, adds timer to smartdashboard
+- T2 replaces the count down timer with a count up for showcases and races.
+Also inverts the right block sucker motor due to new wiring